mattpiccolella/development-tutorials/intro-django.md

 Before we begin, it is valuable to first understand what Django is exactly.

 ### What is Django?
-[Django](django) is "a high-level Python Web framework that encourages rapid development and clean, pragmatic design."
+[Django][django] is "a high-level Python Web framework that encourages rapid development and clean, pragmatic design."
 It includes awesome data modeling written entirely in Python, an automatic admin interface that allows you to manage content, customization of URLs, and a very powerful templating system.
 It is very similar to, yet much more robust than, Flask.

 ### What is Django used for?
 Django is used primarily by complex, database-driven websites.
 It is used by such popular websites as Pinterest, Instagram, and the Washington Post.